BDC Hamburger Icon

 When you travel to other countries to do business, research is key.
 What’s considered proper etiquette or good manners varies greatly from country to country.

 When conducting business in the United States, eye contact during conversations, especially with superiors, signifies respect and confidence.
-In some countries, however, eye contact is considered rude.
+In other countries, eye contact is considered rude.

 Business meetings are all about business in the U.S. but, in many nations, it’s disrespectful not to inquire about one’s health and family before talking about professional matters.